dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 Use the following instructions, for your operating system configuration.

-You need the [.NET Core 2.1 SDK](https://www.microsoft.com/net/download) for some of the instructions.
+You need the [.NET Core 2.1 SDK or newer](https://www.microsoft.com/net/download) for some of the instructions.

 ### Windows using Linux containers